absentcopy/MAR440/_posts/2015-02-03-AR-Phone-Application.md

 ---

 Jay and I have brainstormed and come up with an idea to create a AR app.
 Within the application people will be able to have real-time interaction with the world around them as the system recognizes elements around you.
 These elements could be logos, text, landmarks, qr code, or anything else that has been created or logged by a user.
+The application will allow you to create handmade symbols with the touch screen as well, and attach these symbols to a comment user system.

 The application will be built for android devices in the java language, with the idea of moving to the ios system in the future.